elegist/osapp/README.md

     ];
 ```

-The OSA will now automatically be extended with the new section you created and populate the section with your specified tasks.
+The OSA will now automatically be extended with the new topic you created and populate the topic with your specified tasks.
 Everything else will be adjusted accordingly automatically, assuming you used the correct syntax and rules in your JSON file.